 Adam Levick has served as Managing Editor of UK Media Watch – a CAMERA affiliate – since 2010.
 Previously he worked as a researcher at NGO Monitor and, prior to that, worked in the Civil Rights Division of the Anti-Defamation League.
 Adam has published detailed reports on progressive antisemitism for the Jerusalem Center for Public Affairs.
-His op-eds have appeared in The Guardian, The Independent, Irish Examiner, The Jewish Chronicle, Jewish Quarterly, The Jerusalem Post, Times of Israel, JNS, The Algemeiner, The Jewish Press, Jewish Affairs and Perspectives (the magazine of Aish HaTorah UK).
+His op-eds have appeared in The Guardian, The Independent, Irish Examiner, Philadelphia Inquirer, The Jewish Chronicle, Jewish Quarterly, The Jerusalem Post, Times of Israel, JNS, The Algemeiner, The Jewish Press, Jewish Affairs and Perspectives (the magazine of Aish HaTorah UK).

 Adam holds a degree in Political Science and History from Temple University.
 He made aliyah in 2009.